michaelpatrickpurcell/Decibel/combat.md

 ## Actions
-A round represents several seconds during which each character involved in a combat encounter has an opportunity to take a single action.
+A round represents several seconds during which each character involved in a combat encounter has an opportunity to take a single _action_.
 There are two kinds of actions that a character can take during a round: attack and manoeuvre.

 ### Attack
-An attack is any action taken during combat with the intention of damaging another character.
+An _attack_ is any action taken during combat with the intention of damaging another character.
 Attacks are resolved using
 [static resolution](README.md#static-resolution)
 rolls that are used to determine if a character is successful in their attempt to